aokranj/website-pdkranj.si/public/wp-content/plugins/wp-dark-mode/readme.txt

 **Example** – `[wp_dark_mode_switch style="3"]`

 = Does this plugin support any dark mode image? =
-Yes ,it supports the dark mode images.
+Yes, it supports dark mode images.

 = Can we use it with Gutenberg? =
-Yes, you can place the switch button into any page/post by using the (Dark Mode Switch) gutenberg block.
+Yes, you can place the switch button on any page/post by using the (Dark Mode Switch) Gutenberg block.

 = Can we use it with Elementor? =
-Yes, you can place the Dark Mode switch button into any page/post by using the (Dark Mode Switch) elementor widget.
+Yes, you can place the Dark Mode switch button on any page/post by using the (Dark Mode Switch) Elementor widget.

 = Can we display the dark mode switch button in any page or post? = Yes, You can display the dark mode switch button before any page/post.

-= Can we change dark mode color from predefined presets? = Yes, using the ready-made color schema you can quickly change the dark mode color.
+= Can we change the dark mode color from predefined presets? = Yes, using the ready-made color schema you can quickly change the dark mode color.

 = Does dark mode work for the backend page? =
-Yes, you can enable dark mode in the back end of the admin page.
+Yes, you can enable dark mode on the back end of the admin page.

-= Where will the dark mode switch button be visible in any page or post? = You can use `[wp_dark_mode_switch]` shortcode to display the dark mode switch button in any page/post.
+= Where will the dark mode switch button be visible in any page or post? = You can use `[wp_dark_mode_switch]` shortcode to display the dark mode switch button on any page/post.

-= Is this plugin compatible with all modern browsers? = Yes, We have tested this plugin in all modern browsers (Safari, Chrome, Firefox, Edge etc) works without any issue.
+= Is this plugin compatible with all modern browsers? = Yes, We have tested this plugin in all modern browsers (Safari, Chrome, Firefox, Edge, etc) works without any issue.

 = Do I need to know any programming language for using this plugin? = No. WP Dark Mode is a very user-friendly and simple plugin.
 Just download and use it accordingly.

-= Can I toggle the darkmode/ lightmode by using keyboard? = Yes, You can toggle the dark mode/ light mode  by keyboard shortcut `(Ctrl + Alt + D)`.
+= Can I toggle the dark mode/ light mode by using a keyboard? = Yes, You can toggle the dark mode/ light mode by keyboard shortcut `(Ctrl + Alt + D)`.

 == Screenshots ==
 1. Default Dark Mode Color